Celebrate Canada Day 2026

 Centennial Park, Etobicoke

-This sprawling green space is home to a plant conservatory, bike park, sports fields, indoor pool and playgrounds, giving you plenty of activities to enjoy before or after your picnic.
+This sprawling green space is home to a plant conservatory, bike park, sports fields, an indoor pool and playgrounds, offering plenty of activities to enjoy before or after your picnic.

 Location: 256 Centennial Park Road, Etobicoke